antrea-io/antrea/docs/windows-design.md

 * a flow-based tunnel with the appropriate remote address is created for each Node in the cluster with OpenFlow.

-The only difference with Antrea on Linux is that the tunnel local address is required when creating the tunnel port (provided wth `local_ip` option).
+The only difference with Antrea on Linux is that the tunnel local address is required when creating the tunnel port (provided with `local_ip` option).
 This local address is the one configured on the OVS bridge.

 ### OVS bridge interface configuration